This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

+Well, it’s the kind of content that you want to push to a big, broad audience.
 You know, your Super Bowl moment.
 A brand might have only one hero moment in a year, such as a product launch or an industry tent-pole event.

-For example, check out “Door in the Sky.”
-Uploaded to Red Bull’s Facebook page in November 2017, which has 49 million subscribers, it got 258 million views and 5.8 million engagements.
+For example, check out Door in the Sky.
+Uploaded to Red Bull’s Facebook page in November 2017, which has 49 million subscribers, it got 264 million views and 5.7 million engagements.

 Red Bull uploaded 2,484 videos to its Facebook page from May 29, 2017, to May 28, 2018.

 It also uploaded 1,883 videos to its Instagram account and another 581 videos to its YouTube channel during that period.

 These are viral videos by anyone’s definition.
 And, on average, Red Bull is creating more than two of them a week.

+But, we’re just scratching the surface.
 The NBA uploaded 133 sponsored videos to Instagram from May 29, 2017 to May 28, 2018.

-It also uploaded 170 sponsored videos to Facebook and 2 sponsored videos to YouTube.
-And these sponsored videos got 267.4 million views and 29.9 million engagements over 365 days.
+It also uploaded 170 sponsored videos to Facebook and two sponsored videos to YouTube, which earned 267.4 million views and 29.9 million engagements over 365 days.

-And 112 of these sponsored videos got more than a million views and 100,000 engagements.
+Just 112 of these sponsored videos got more than a million views and 100,000 engagements.
 So, these are also viral videos by the definition that we’ve been using.

+On average, the NBA is creating more than two of them a week.
 And if you consider that the regular season begins in late October and the playoffs end in early June, then the NBA’s sponsored videos are going viral about three to four times a week when basketball games are actually being played.